-It is becoming more common for seniors to remain in the workplace much longer than in decades past, and so the demand for senior citizen vocational training is increasing.
-Some seniors are choosing to keep working longer before retirement.
-Others retire from their primary occupation, only to decide to go back to work at a later date.
+Working and moving can help to keep you young.
+Plus, who doesn't like a little extra spending money?
+It is becoming more common for seniors to remain in the workplace much longer than in decades past, so the demand for senior citizen vocational training is increasing.
+Find vocational training for seniors in computer skills and other working knowledge.

 Training for a Career Change

 While some older workers remain in the same occupations, many others are selecting different vocations during their senior years.
 Whether senior workers are interested in starting a new post-retirement career, or are simply choosing to postpone retirement, it is certainly in their best interest to make sure that their vocational skills are up-to-date.